addianto/learn-head-first-android/README.md

 in a menu item in the resource file must be prefixed with `app:` and `app` namespace must be included
     - Otherwise, `showAsAction` must be prefixed with `android:`

+### Chapter 12: Cursor & Asynctask

+- Cursors give you access to database data